wix-playground/stylable-components/_docs/selectionlist/selectionlist.md

 key | action
 --- | ---
-Home | Highlights ths first item in the SelectionList.
+Home | Highlights the first item in the SelectionList.
 End | Highlights the last item in the SelectionList.
+Up | Highlights previous item.
+Down | Highlights next item.
 Enter | Selects current highlighted item.
-Up arrow | Highlights previous item.
-Down arrow | Highlights next item.
+Space | Toggles the selected state of the focused option (multi-select) or selects the option (single select).

 Non-selectable items (items without `data-value` on the root element) are skipped during the keyboard traversal.

+##### When `Type-ahead` is enabled, it applies to all character and number keys (ASCII ordering):

+Upon input, focus moves to the next item with a name that starts with the typed character.
+Upon multiple input in rapid succession (with a small delay after last input before moving focus), the focus moves to the next item that starts with the characters typed.

 #### Mouse